 Civil society needs to engage fully in advocating more funding for health and UHC policies that are equitable, inclusive and evidence-based.
 This can be done through targeted advocacy (see C. Key Advocacy Messages).
+To note, civil society refers to a diverse range of actors, spaces and even types of institutions that may represent different communities, goals and values.
+To be truly addressing community needs and priorities, decision-makers must facilitate the participation of diverse civil society voices, especially those from marginalized populations.
 Importantly, civil society can act as a vital bridge to build community linkages, collaborate and coordinate between communities and other health actors.
 Moreover, good health systems governance is not possible without the active and meaningful engagement of civil society in decision-making spaces at all levels of UHC policy and implementation.

 Three Pillars of UHC: The Role of Civil Society